spurs v manchester city match reports

 From Michael Tibby : -

 Spurs were not doing particularly well in the league and had been playing Tommy Harmer at outside right for a few games.
-Semi-Final day was St Patrick’s Day and a photo in the paper showed Danny Blanchflower (I think on Euston Station) pinning shamrock onto DAVE DUNMORE’s lapel.
+Semi-Final day was St Patrick’s Day and a photo in the paper showed Danny Blanchflower (I think on Euston Station) pinning shamrock onto Dave Dunmore’s lapel.

-Because of rainy weather and a possible heavy pitch at Villa Park, Tommy Harmer (a genius on his day) had been dropped by Manager Jimmy Anderson in favour of Dave Dunmore who had never fulfilled his potential.
+Because of rainy weather and a possible heavy pitch at Villa Park, Tommy Harmer (a genius on his day) had been dropped by Manager Jimmy Anderson in favour of Dave Dunmore, who had never fulfilled his potential.

-Spurs lost 1-0 (a Bobby Johnstone goal?) but there was tremendous controversy concerning George Robb.
+Spurs lost 1-0 to a Bobby Johnstone goal, but there was tremendous controversy concerning George Robb.
 Late in the game he was held by the legs by City’s German born ex paratrooper goalkeeper Bert Trautmann (who was to become the hero of the next year’s 1955 Cup Final).
 Extensive newspaper photographs, in frame by frame sequence, show George Robb, with the goal at his mercy, being clearly held by Trautmann with the ball to one side.
 No-one could understand how the referee managed to miss this incident.

 Bert received a lot of hate mail over this and obviously, being not long after WWII, you can imagine what it was like.

-11.12.1954 A goal-less draw was notable for one player, as Spurs brought in Danny Blanchflower to replace the right half Bill Nicholson to make his Spurs debut. .
+11.12.1954 A goal-less draw was notable for one player, as Spurs brought in Danny Blanchflower to replace the right half Bill Nicholson to make his Spurs debut.

 Man.
 City: , , , , , , , ,